Agile Working Policy

 About this Policy

-This Agile Working Policy and Procedure provides a framework for consistent and fair practice when considering agile working arrangements.
-Agile working is designed to help colleagues carry out duties in a more effective way.
+This Agile Working Policy and procedure provides a framework for consistent and fair practice when considering agile working arrangements.
+Agile working is designed to help colleagues carry out duties in a more efficient and effective way.

 This policy is non-contractual and the Society may amend it at any time.